Written by Grandmaster Thomas Meade, Tai Chi Chuan Instructor

 Tai chi practitioners discover that they create their own emotions and are responsible for their actions.
 Such knowledge allows the students to change undesirable aspects of his or her character, which can result in a wide range of benefits.
 A decrease of physical and emotional tension from regular tai chi practice also stimulates certain areas of the brain responsible for controlling the body’s immune system, thus promoting resistance to illness and infection.

-The movement in Tai Chi is very precise and controlled.
+The movements involved are very precise and controlled.
 When doing the exercise properly, the arms are never held against the body.
 At their lowest position, they are just far enough away that a fist can be placed under the armpit.
 The angle between the arms once they have been separated should be about 135 degrees.
 This occurs, for example, in the basic movement called separation of hands, in which the hands are slowly separated to the sides.
 If the angle of the arms is more than 135 degrees, the chest would be open.
 This violates an important Tai Chi requirement that one must empty the chest and expand the upper back.

 The practice of Tai Chi promotes the circulation of Chi, known as life energy, within the body encouraging wellness and vitality of the person.
 During early mornings throughout China, it is normal to see small and large groups routinely gathering wherever there is available open space to practice their Tai Chi.
 Tai Chi is a safe and effective invigorating form of exercise for people of all ages and fitness levels.
 It is a non-exhaustive way of maintaining and improving your current level of functioning.
 It is an ideal exercise for cardiac patients and others who are not physically active.
 Research has shown that it improves circulation, supplying blood to all the organs of the body allowing oxygen and nutrients to be more easily transported.
 In addition, it has been shown to improve the function of neurological, gastrointestinal, skeletal, and muscular system.
 Tai Chi regulates blood pressure, and improves lung capacity, digestion and sleep disorders.